 Porthtowan Youth Project and Playpark

 The key project in the village currently is the restoration of the sand dunes.
-A big, complicated and long term project managed by the Porthtowan Dune Community Group with the PBMG.
+A big, complicated and long term project overseen by Cornwall Council and with input and guidance from local businesses and residents.

 The Great Eggcase Hunt Project

 Administered by The Shark Trust www.sharktrust.org.
 Local lead is Lyn Davies.
 This group aims to record sitings of Shark, Skate or Ray egg cases or “mermaids purses” along Porthtowan’s coastline.
 Contact Lyn at firstname.lastname@example.org

 St Agnes Marine Conservation Group is made up of friendly volunteers from all walks of life who really care about the environment and who between them have a vast amount of knowledge which they would love to share with you, however much or little you know already.
 You might enjoy putting a few names to already familiar plants and creatures, filling in a bit of detail about their lives, or making some new acquaintances.
 You do not have to remember all the detail, just be prepared to be amazed at what is out there and how they exist.
 A warm welcome awaits anyone who would like to come along to any of the events which take place over the year, details of which are on the website.
 Do give it a try – we would love to see you there!